Would you like to hear a joke about nut butter? Well, I’m not going to tell you one because (drum roll please) you might spread it.

 How nuts can help prevent cancer

 Okay, I have to admit that my pun is a little nutty.
 But I can assure the health benefits are nuts are no laughing matter.
 That’s because study after study has confirmed that these heart-healthy snacks are packed with omega-3 fatty acids, antioxidants, and phytonutrients that benefit your health in so many ways.

-In a moment, I’ll discuss why you should be including a wide variety of these superfoods in your diet and I’ll also suggest a few quick recipe ideas.
-But first I’d like to talk about the results of an exciting new study, which provides further confirmation that nut consumption can help prevent some cancers.
+In a moment, I’ll discuss why you should include a wide variety of these superfoods in your diet and I’ll also suggest a few quick recipe ideas.
+But first I’d like to talk about the results of an exciting new study that provides further confirmation that nut consumption can help prevent some cancers.

 This is pretty amazing news.
 Colon cancer is the third leading cause of death in the United States and more than 50,000 people will die from it every year.
 With stage III colorectal cancer, tumors have spread to the lymph nodes, but not other organs.
 It’s a terrible diagnosis to get.

 As you might expect the conventional (but life-saving treatments) are quite invasive.
 They usually include surgery to remove sections of the colon and adjoining lymph nodes followed by chemotherapy.
 Even then, 3-year survival rates usually hover around 50 percent.

 Naturally, anything that can bolster those survival rates and prevent tumors from recurring is welcome news indeed.
 But that’s precisely what eating a handful of nuts a couple of times a week appears to do.

 This was an observational study, so the researchers have yet to establish cause and effect.
 But their scientific reasoning appears sound.
 It is known that hyperinsulinemia (high insulin levels in the bloodstream) is correlated with an increased risk of cancer.